+“Organizational Records”: Organizational documents of the Organization, including, but not limited to, the Organization’s articles of incorporation, by-laws, and submitted IRS Form 1023.
+Organizational records should all be retained permanently;

+“Client Records”: records pertaining to services provided to clients of the Organization in the course of any matter in which a client relationship has been established that are (a) original documents or (b) non-original documents necessary to the protection of client interests, copies of which are not also in the possession of the client;

+"Employee Records": All records pertaining to the recruitment, hiring, employment and termination of Organization’s employees that are (a) original documents or (b) non-original documents, copies of which are not also in the possession of the employee;

-records in digital form, whether maintained on file servers, in e-mail storage, as a part of any database, or in any other non-paper format.
+“Electronic records”: records in digital form, whether maintained on file servers, in e-mail storage, as a part of any database, or in any other non-paper format;

+“Documents”: records existing in paper form, whether client, employee, organizational, or other records;

+“Other Records”: all business records of the Organization that are not Organizational Records, Client Records, or Employee Records;

+"Active records": records maintained by Organization that are pertain to ongoing representation of clients are necessary for other ongoing management or program activities of Organization of any nature; and

+"Inactive records": records that pertain to delivery of services that have been concluded or management or program activities of Organization that are not ongoing.
+The [Position Equivalent to Director of Administration] oversees the process of determining whether client services and management or program activities are no longer active (see Section 6.0 of this Policy).

 3. General Statement of Policy

-It is the District Management Association’s policy to maintain records for so long as is necessary to (a) comply with all legal obligations; and (c) meet the District Management Association's business needs.
-In general, records are to be retained for the period of their active use plus the periods specified in these policies, unless longer retention is required for historical reference, contractual, legal or regulatory requirements, or for other purposes as set forth herein.
+It is the Organization’s policy to maintain Records for so long as is necessary to (a) provide services to its clients[, including protecting client interests]; (b) comply with all legal and ethical obligations; and (c) meet the Organization’s business needs.
+In general, records are to be retained for the period of their active use plus the periods specified in this Policy, unless longer retention is required for historical reference, contractual, legal or regulatory requirements, or for other purposes as set forth herein.
 Inactive records shall be destroyed in an appropriate manner upon the expiration of the periods of retention set forth in these policies.
-However, any records that may reasonably be used in or may reasonably be relevant to an actual, pending or reasonably anticipated official proceeding, legal proceeding, investigation, lawsuit, inquiry or audit, including any appeal thereof (a “legal proceeding”) will be carefully preserved and maintained for the duration of the legal proceeding, in addition to any retention period set forth in this policy.
+However, all records that are Client Records, whether active or inactive, may not be destroyed without permission of the client for organizations providing legal services to clients, and any records that may reasonably be used in or may reasonably be relevant to an actual, pending or reasonably anticipated official proceeding, legal proceeding, investigation, lawsuit, inquiry or audit, including any appeal thereof (a “Legal Proceeding”) will be carefully preserved and maintained for the duration of the Legal Proceeding, in addition to any retention period set forth in this Policy.
+See Section 6.0 of this Policy for information on the allocation of responsibility within the Organization for implementing this Policy and determining the type of each Record.

+All documents containing personal identifying information of clients, donors, volunteers, employees, directors, or any other persons, whether electronic or hard copy in any medium whatsoever, shall be created, maintained and destroyed in accordance with the protections mandated by New York State law.